rmcanany/HousekeeperExternalPrograms/Readme.md

 Housekeeper launches the program as follows:

-    Dim ExternalProgram As String = Configuration("TextBoxExternalProgramAssembly")
     Dim P As New Process
     Dim ExitCode As Integer
+    Extension = IO.Path.GetExtension(Me.ExternalProgram)

+    If Extension = ".ps1" Then
+        P.StartInfo.FileName = "powershell.exe"
+        P.StartInfo.Arguments = String.Format("-command {1}{0}{1}", Me.ExternalProgram, Chr(34))
+        P.Start()
+    Else
-    P = Process.Start(ExternalProgram)
+        P = Diagnostics.Process.Start(Me.ExternalProgram)
+    End If

     P.WaitForExit()
     ExitCode = P.ExitCode

 No arguments are passed to the program.
-If you need to get a value from Housekeeper, such as a template file location, you can use the function `GetConfiguration()` as shown in `FitIsoView`, or `GetConfigurationValue()` in `ChangeToInchAndSaveAsFlatDXF.vbs`.
-These functions parse the `defaults.txt` file passed into the macro's startup directory.
+If you need to get a value from Housekeeper, such as a template file location, you can use the function `GetSettings()` as shown in `FitIsoView`.
+The function parses the `form_main_settings.json` file passed into the macro's startup directory.
 The file is updated just before processing is launched.
 It should always reflect the current status of the form.

-Housekeeper maintains a reference to the file being processed.
+Housekeeper maintains a `reference` to the file being processed.
 If that reference is broken, an exception will occur.
-To avoid that, do not perform `Close()` or `SaveAs()` on the document.
+To avoid that, do not perform `Close()` or `SaveAs()` (`SaveCopyAs()` is OK) on the document.

 No assumptions are made about what the external program does.
 If you change a file and want to save it, that needs to be in the program.
 If you open another file, you need to close it.
 One exception is that Housekeeper has a global option to save the file after processing.
 It is set on the Configuration tab.